sanket190/ppl-lab/README.md

 6.Write a program to implement various types of geometrical shapes like circle, triangle, square, polygon, and octagon.
 Circle, triangle, square, polygon, octagon are child classes of base class shape; Square is a polygon, octagon is a polygon.

+7.Write a program to raise an exception and handle it.

-7.Write a program to demonstrate event and event handlers using Object Oriented Programming.
+8.Write a program to demonstrate event and event handlers using Object Oriented Programming.

-8.Write a program to raise an exception and handle it.

-9 Write a function in LISP to find nth element from a list of m elements.

-10Implement a decision support system for course tracking at a institute using PROLOG.
+9 Implement a decision support system for course tracking at a institute using PROLOG.
 A course is floated by a teacher from a particular department.
 Various students will enroll a course.
 Single student can enroll for multiple courses (maximum five per course) provided the student clears the prerequisite courses.
 A teacher can teach at the most two courses in a semester.

+10 Write a function in LISP to find nth element from a list of m elements.